Yoro Ravine (養老渓谷)

-Yoro Ravine is positioned roughly in the center
+Yoro Ravine is located roughly in the center of Boso Peninsula.

 It is a ravine formed by Yoro River, and there are some waterfalls along the river.

 Boso Peninsula doesn't have high mountains and the altitude of this ravine is between 100 and 250 meters.

 The entrance to this ravine is Yoro-keikoku station of Kominato Railway.

 From here to the south, the ravine stretches for about 6 km.